flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 ### To enforce the limit all the time

-To enforce the limit that always truncate the value when it reaches the limit, use `MaxLengthEnforcement.enforced` in editable text fields.
+To enforce the limit that always truncate the value when it reaches the limit (e.g. entering verfication code), use `MaxLengthEnforcement.enforced` in editable text fields.

+_Be aware that in common cases, enforced truncate might make users failed to enter proposal CJK characters within `maxLength` limit on a phonetic keyboard, especially on platforms that the behavior defaults to `MaxLengthEnforcement.truncateAfterCompositionEnds`._

 Code before migration: